 “PTSD is so real, and everyone heals differently at different times.
 I struggled silently for years before I realized what I was going through.”
 Brittany E., Tucson, AZ

 What do YOU want people to know about prematurity?
-Drop us a line or join the discussion on Facebook.
+Drop us a line or join the discussion in the Hand to Hold app.

 Start your #TeenyPreemie fundraiser today and help ensure every NICU family can have a Hand to Hold through their NICU journey and beyond.

 For support in the NICU and beyond, download the Hand to Hold app and join our community, a safe and inviting environment to connect with Hand to Hold Family Support Specialists and other NICU parents to find support whenever and wherever you need it.
 Learn more.